How to Customize the My Account Page in WooCommerce

 • Codecanyon – WooCommerce Custom My Account Pages

-First, you need to install and activate the the WooCommerce plugin.
-For more details, see the corresponding step by step guide created by each of the plugin developers.
+First, you need to install and activate the WooCommerce plugin.
+For more details, see the corresponding step-by-step guide created by each plugin developer.

 Conclusion